thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

  <img src="images/Capture13.png" alt="drawing" width="500"/> <img src="images/Capture14.png" alt="drawing" width="500"/>

-- choose Hard disk file type: _VDI(Virtual Disc Image)_.
+- choose Hard disk file type: _VDI (Virtual Disc Image)_.
 - choose Storrage on physical hard disk: **Fixed Size** virtual hard drive.
 - choose the size of your virtual hard drive
-- select 25 GB VDI size if available, 20Gb to 15Gb may work
+- select 25 Gb VDI size if available, 20Gb to 15Gb may work
 	- Ubuntu 20.04 minimal: 9Gb
 	- ROS-Desktop-Full: 3Gb

 #### Complete Virtual Machine and Hard Drive Setup
 <img src="images/Capture16.png" alt="drawing" width="500"/>

-You can now see the virtual machine you created in the list on the left.
+You can now see the virtual machine you created in the list on the left and the settings your defined on the right.

 ### Part 3 - Virtual Machine Performance Settings